Biochemistry Program

 techniques such as 19F and proton NMR, circular dichroism,

 fluorescence measurements and x-ray crystallography.
-Current studies include the
+Current studies

 into the protein and then examining the NMR spectrum.
 We use stopped flow